foo-software/literal/README.md

 # Literal

-While popular JavaScript libraries like React have revolutionized software engineering, their evolution have nurtured the growth of inherent challenges absorbed by the end user.
-Literal takes different approaches in its core to prioritize ease of development and optimal user experience.
+While popular JavaScript libraries like React have revolutionized software engineering, some of their core characteristics impose inherent challenges to the end user.
+The level of challenges these libraries impose can become blockers in creating web applications fit for today's standards.
+Literal takes alternative approaches to prioritize ease of development and optimal user experience.

 Below are the main incentives of Literal.

 - **To help engineers create performant websites that rank well in search engines**.
 [Google will prioritize page experience](https://webmasters.googleblog.com/2020/05/evaluating-page-experience.html) in its search algorithm.
 Literal focuses on performance first by utilizing tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse) and [Web Vitals](https://github.com/GoogleChrome/web-vitals) to ensure performance optimization.
 - **To provide an easy to learn API**.
 Literal is easy to learn and teach for engineers of all levels.
 - **To provide a simple path to for migration**.
 Literal draws inpiration from popular modern JavaScript libraries to provides similar tools, APIs and effectively a straightforward path of migration.

+## RFCs

+Coming soon...

 # Comparison